-- Current service cost (understood to be the increase in the present value of the obligations resulting from the services rendered by employees in the year), including the amortisation of unrecognised past service cost, is recognised in the income statement under "Staff costs Provisions and other staff costs". - Interest expense (understood to be the increase during the year in the present value of the obligations resulting from the passage of time) is recognised in the income statement under "Finance expenses Provision adjustments". - The expected return on the assets allocated to cover the obligations as well as the gains and losses at their value, less the costs of their administration and the taxes affecting them are recognised in the income statement under "Finance expenses - Provision adjustments".
+- Current service cost (understood to be the increase in the present value of the obligations resulting from the services rendered by employees in the year), including the amortisation of unrecognised past service cost, is recognised in the income statement under "Staff costs - Provisions and other staff costs". - Interest expense (understood to be the increase during the year in the present value of the obligations resulting from the passage of time) is recognised in the income statement under "Finance expenses - Provision adjustments". - The expected return on assets assigned to cover the commitments and gains and losses at their value, less any cost arising from their administration and the taxes that affect them, is recognised under "Finance expenses Provision adjustments" in the income statement.